⚡ Faster setup option

 Use CSV import for large datasets

-Always use the provided CSV templates
+Always use the provided templates

 Save files as CSV UTF-8 (Comma delimited)